not-first/pyhton/README.md

 Input: "deff add(a, b):"
 Output: [DEF, IDENTIFIER, LPAREN, IDENTIFIER, COMMA, IDENTIFIER, RPAREN, COLON]
 ```
-The lexer breaks code into tokens and uses the typo engine to identify `deff` as a typo of `def`.
+The lexer breaks code into tokens, using the custom typo engine to identify `deff` as a typo of `def`.

 **2. Syntax Analysis (Parser)**
 ```